derek/burt/readme.md

 **Can I include a `.burt` directly in my HTML page?**

 That's a bad idea.
-Burt is inteded to be part of a build process.
+Burt is intended to be part of a build process.

 Install
 -------